 About the Author

-Brenda Zane is a Mayo Clinic Certified health and wellness coach whose work supports moms of kids with substance use disorder.
-Her mission is to help moms maintain their health and sanity as they navigate the frightening and exhausting experience of having a child in addiction.
-Her podcast, Hopestream, and private, online community, The Stream, provide connection and hope plus resources related to holistic health, addiction, and treatment options.
-You can download her free ebook called HINDSIGHT: 3 Things I Wish I Knew When My Son Was Addicted to Drugs
+Brenda Zane is a Mayo Clinic Certified health and wellness coach and certified parent coach whose work supports moms of kids struggling with substance misuse or addiction.
+Her mission is to help moms maintain their health and sanity as they navigate the frightening and exhausting experience of having an at-risk child.
+To fulfill her mission she serves parents through her podcast, Hopestream, a private, membership-based online community, The Stream, and through her free ebook HINDSIGHT: 3 Things I Wish I Knew When My Son Was Misusing Drugs.

-Brenda also writes for various publications and is available to speak on topics such as parenting kids in addiction, purpose and transformation, self-care and coping strategies, and the impact of the opioid crisis.
+Brenda writes for various publications and is available to speak on topics like parenting kids in addiction, purpose and transformation, self-care and coping strategies, and the impact of the opioid and fentanyl crises.